splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-add.rst

 Add RabbitMQ in the ``agent`` section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to activate the RabbitMQ monitor in the Collector agent daemonset, add ``mysql`` to the ``receivers`` section of your agent section in the configuration file:
+If you want to activate the RabbitMQ monitor in the Collector agent DaemonSet, add ``mysql`` to the ``receivers`` section of your agent section in the configuration file:

 .. code:: yaml